Wout Weghorst: Ajax

 On 29 August 2024, Weghorst joined Eredivisie club Ajax on two-year deal.

 On 6 October 2024, Weghorst scored his first goal for Ajax, scoring in injury time in a 3–1 victory over Groningen.

+Twente

+On 27 June 2026, Weghorst signed a two-year contract with Twente, where he reunited with technical director Erik ten Hag.
+On 27 August, he recorded a goal and assist in a UEFA Conference League play-off round match against Qarabağ at the Baku Olympic Stadium, helping Twente to a 4–1 away win after extra time which secured qualification for the league phase.

 International career

 Youth

 On 3 October 2014, Weghorst was called up to the Netherlands under-21 team for the first time for their two-legged 2015 UEFA European Under-21 Championship qualification play-off against Portugal.
 He made his first and only appearance for the Jong Oranje in the second leg, scoring the team's first goal and winning a penalty kick converted by Nathan Aké for their fourth in a 5–4 defeat.

 Senior team

 Weghorst received his first full international call-up in Ronald Koeman's first Dutch squad in March 2018.
 He made his senior international debut in a friendly against England on 23 March at the Amsterdam Arena, appearing an 89th-minute substitute for Stefan de Vrij.